-To explore the potential link between the three tropical Pacific SST anomaly patterns (see Figure 2), identified in the previous section, and the number of intense U.S. tornadoes in AM, a series of AGCM experiments are performed by using version 3.1 of the NCAR community atmospheric model coupled to a slab mixed layer ocean model (CAM3).
+To explore the potential link between the three tropical Pacific SST patterns (see Figure 2), identified in the previous section, and the number of intense U.S. tornadoes in AM, a series of AGCM experiments are performed by using version 3.1 of the NCAR community atmospheric model coupled to a slab mixed layer ocean model (CAM3).
 The model is a global spectral model with a triangular spectral truncation of the spherical harmonics at zonal wave number 42 (T42).
 It is vertically divided into 26 hybrid sigma-pressure layers.
 Model experiments are performed by prescribing various composite evolutions of SSTs in the tropical Pacific region (15°S-15°N; 120°E-coast of the Americas) while predicting the SSTs outside the tropical Pacific using the slab ocean model.
-To prevent discontinuity of SST around the edges of the forcing region, the model SSTs of three grid points centered at the boundary are determined by combining the simulated and prescribed SSTs.
-Each ensemble consists of ten model integrations that are initialized with slightly different conditions to represent intrinsic atmospheric variability.
+To prevent discontinuity of SST around the edges of the forcing region, the model SSTs of three grid points centered at the boundary are determined by combining the simulated and prescribed SST.
+Each ensemble consists of ten model integrations that are initialized with slightly different conditions to represent internal atmospheric variability.
 The same methodology was previously used in Lee et al. [2008] for studying ENSO teleconnection to the tropical North Atlantic region.
-Four sets of ensemble runs are performed (Table S3).
+Four sets of ensemble runs are performed (see Table S3).
 In the first experiment (EXP_CLM), the SSTs in the tropical Pacific region are prescribed with climatological SSTs.
 In the second experiment (EXP_TNI), the composite SSTs of the positive phase TNI years identified among the ten most active U.S. tornado years are prescribed in the tropical Pacific region.
-Note that only the five positive TNI years transitioning from a La Niña (1957, 1965, 1974, 1999, and 2008) are considered here because the other two positive TNI years are transitioning from an El Niño (1983 and 1998) and thus tend to cancel the tropical SST anomalies of the other five.
-In the next two experiments, the SSTs in the tropical Pacific region are prescribed with the composite SSTs of the four years in the bottom ten years with a La Niña transitioning (1950, 1951, 1955 and 2001) for EXP_LAN, and the four years in the bottom ten years with an El Niño transitioning (1958, 1987, 1988 and 1992) for EXP_ELN.
+Note that only the five TNI years transitioning from a La Niña (1957, 1965, 1974, 1999, and 2008) are considered here because the other two negative TNI years are transitioning from an El Niño (1983 and 1998) and thus tend to cancel the tropical SST anomalies of the other five.

+3 In the next two experiments, the SSTs in the tropical Pacific region are prescribed with the the four years with an El Niño transitioning (1958, 1987, 1988 and 1992) in EXP_LAN and in